Setting the Server Side Cron (Linux Cron)

 Method 2: Using crontab

-Crontab is for more advanced users and those with SSH access to their server.
+Crontab is for more advanced users and those with SSH access to their servers.
 Most shared and managed hosting environments do not provide this level of access.

 Why would I need to use this option?